assurance-maladie-digital/vue-dot/CONTRIBUTING.md

 See [VuePress documentation](https://vuepress.vuejs.org/guide/) for help.

-Other commands should be executed only on master branch
+Other commands should be executed only on master branch.

 ### Code style

 You need to respect the code style defined in `editorconfig` and to resolve any warning or error thrown by `TSLint` or `ESLint`.